x64dbg/docs/commands/user-database/dbsave.md

 # dbsave/savedb

-Save the program database from memory to disk.
+Save a program database from memory to disk.

 ## arguments

-This command has no arguments.
+`[arg1]` Path to save the database to.
+If not specified your current program database is used.

 ## result